 De Souza listed a five-step process for giving informal feedback:

 - The leader chooses the appropriate place and time.
-Depending on the environment and emotion at the time, immediate may not always be best.
+Depending on the environment and emotion at the time, immediate feedback may not always be best.
 This is especially true in the case of constructive feedback.

 - Both parties either agree to continue with the current behavior (positive) or make a change with a deadline for the modified behavior (constructive).
 In the case of positive informal feedback, the moment can also be fun (e.g., high five, happy dance, sharing praise with the team).